tomatensaus/DeyeSolarDesktop/README.md

 The backup file should contain all the home assistant plugins and integrations pre-configured to get you started plus the DeyeSolarDesktop
 Steps:
-1. Install your own Home Assistant server  (you need an old PC/rasp pi/VM om your PC)
+1. Install your own Home Assistant server  (you need an old PC/rasp pi/VM om your PC) It is opensource and free software [https://www.home-assistant.io/installation/]
 2. Restore the latest backup file in your new home assistant (found in https://github.com/tomatensaus/DeyeSolarDesktop/releases)
 3. Login with user: solar password: solar123 (be sure to delete this user and create your own user)
    ![image](https://raw.githubusercontent.com/tomatensaus/DeyeSolarDesktop/main/EmptyDesktop.png)